-NOTES: The phrase "is settled" comes from the Hebrew verb natsab, which may also be translated, "is firmly fixed" (ESV) or "stand secure" (NET).
+NOTES: The phrase "is firmly fixed" comes from the Hebrew verb natsab, which may also be translated, "is settled" (NASB) or "stand secure" (NET).
 Notice in verse 90 that the faithfulness of God ensures the faithfulness of His works and word.

-Э. Psalm 119:152
+b.
+Psalm 119:152

 NOTES: The word "founded" comes from the Hebrew word yasad , which may also be translated, "established" or "fixed."
-The word is used with reference to laying a foundation upon which a building is established.
-The phrase, "You have founded them forever," may also be translated, "You ordained your rules to last" (NET).
+The word is used with reference to laying a foundation upon which a building is established. he phrase, "You have founded them forever," may also be translated, "You ordained your rules to last" (NET).

-С. Isaiah 40:6-8
+c.
+Isaiah 40:6-8

 d.
 Luke 21:33

-other truth directly related to the trustworthiness of Scripture is its infallibility or freedom om error.
-What do the following texts teach us about this truth? a.
-Psalm 12:6 NOTES: The word "pure" comes from the Hebrew word tahor , which may also be translated, "clean."
-In the Scriptures, the number seven is a sign of completeness or perfection.
-Silver refined seven times is the purest of silver. b.
-Psalm 119:140 NOTES: The word "pure" comes from the Hebrew verb tsaraph , which means, "to smelt, refine, or test."
-God's Word is "very pure," like silver or gold refined to its most perfect or flawless state. c.
-Proverbs 30:5-6
+a.
+Psalm 12:6

+NOTES: The word "pure" comes from the Hebrew word tahor , which may also be translated, "clean."
+In the Scriptures, the number seven is a sign of completeness o perfection.
+Silver refined seven times is the purest of silver.

+• Psalm 119:140

+NOTES: The word "tried" comes from the Hebrew verb tsaraph , which means, "to smelt, refine, or test."
+God's Word is "well tried" or "very pure" (NASB), like silver o gold refined to its most perfect or flawless state.

+• Proverbs 30:5-6